Snowman Logistics Opens E-Voting for Director Appointments and Reappointments

 *this image is generated using AI for illustrative purposes only.

 Snowman Logistics Limited has submitted copies of newspaper publications for its postal ballot notice to the National Stock Exchange and BSE.
-The notice, published in Business Standard and Sakal on May 15, 2026, seeks member approval through remote e-voting for the appointment of two Non-Executive Independent Directors.
+The notice, published in Business Standard and Sakal on May 15, 2026, seeks member approval through remote e-voting for the appointment of two Non-Executive Independent Directors as well as the reappointment of two Executive Directors.

-The appointments are necessitated by the completion of the second consecutive five-year term of Mr. Arun Kumar Gupta and Mr. Bhaskar Avula Reddy on April 26, 2026.
+The appointments of new Independent Directors are necessitated by the completion of the second consecutive five-year term of Mr. Arun Kumar Gupta and Mr. Bhaskar Avula Reddy on April 26, 2026.
 The Board approved the appointment of Mr. Raghav Chandra and Ms. Sriparna Ganguly Chaudhuri as Additional Directors designated as Non-Executive Independent Directors, subject to shareholder ratification via special resolutions.
+In addition, the Board has also proposed the reappointment of Mr. Sharad Gangadhar and Ms. Shalini Ganguly as Executive Directors, each for a term up to April 19, 2029, subject to shareholder approval.

-The key details of the proposed appointments are summarised below:
+The key details of all proposed director resolutions are summarised below:

 Appointment Effective From: April 20, 2026